langjam/jam0001/guitarvydas/README.md

 _Syntactic_ rules make writing grammars easier (less noise, no need to worry about whitespace).  _Identity_ grammars built using _syntactic_ rules do not preserve whitespace, so some whitespace needs to be added back into the parsed code. _Syntactic_ rules do not *tokenize* the input, like most older compiler technologies.  _Syntactic_ rules can still produce *identity* grammars.
 A true identity grammar would use _syntactic_ rules only.
 This is not necessary.

 Creating an *identity* grammar is only the first step in creating a transpiler.
-Once an *identity* grammar has been created, it is easy to hack on the *identity* grammar to produce useful transpilers.
+Once an *identity* grammar has been created, it becomes easy to hack on the *identity* grammar to produce useful transpilers.

 The original identity emitter was built in HTML.
 See files: